Reducing your risks

 Fredonia C.A.R.E.S.
 [Choice |Acceptance | Responsibility | Experience | Success]

-substance use may take part in an appropriate workshop.
+their substance use may take part in an appropriate workshop.
 Students will participate

 in a private and confidential consultation regarding their substance use and will